 S.I.
-605 OF 2017 (AS AMENDED)
+113 OF 2022

-The European Union (Good Agricultural Practice for Protection of Waters) Regulations 2017 provides a basic set of measures to ensure the protection of waters, including drinking water sources, against pollution caused by nitrogen and phosphorus from agricultural sources, with the primary emphasis being on the management of livestock manures and other fertilisers.
-The purpose of these Regulations is to give effect to Ireland's Nitrates Action Programme.
+The European Union (Good Agricultural Practice for Protection of Waters) Regulations 2022 provides a basic set of measures to ensure the protection of waters, including drinking water sources, against pollution caused by nitrogen and phosphorus from agricultural sources, with the primary emphasis being on the management of livestock manures and other fertilisers.
 This directive outlines measures that must be followed during the land-spreading of manure.
 These measures are summarised in the points below.

-- The amount of livestock manure applied in any year to land on a holding, together with that deposited to land by livestock, shall not exceed an amount containing 170 kg nitrogen per hectare. - The spreading of any organic fertiliser during certain times of the year is prohibited (The prohibited spreading period, generally between Mid-October and Mid-January). - Farmers must keep within the overall maximum fertilisation rates for nitrogen and phosphorus. - Farmers must have sufficient storage capacity to meet the minimum requirements of the regulations. - All storage facilities must be kept leak proof and structurally sound. - Records for the movement of fertilisers must be kept. - Chemical fertilisers, livestock manure and other organic fertilisers, effluents and soiled water must be spread as accurately and as evenly as possible. - An upward-facing splash plate or sludge irrigator on a tanker or umbilical system must not be used for the spreading of organic fertiliser or soiled water.
+- Livestock manure or slurry containing more than 170kg per hectare in a year must not be spread. - The spreading of any organic fertiliser during certain times of the year is prohibited (The prohibited spreading period, generally between Mid-October and Mid-January). - Farmers must keep within the overall maximum fertilisation rates for nitrogen and phosphorus. - Farmers must have sufficient storage capacity to meet the minimum requirements of the regulations. - All storage facilities must be kept leak proof and structurally sound. - Records for the movement of fertilisers - Chemical fertilisers, livestock manure and other organic fertilisers, effluents and soiled water must be spread as accurately and as evenly as possible. - An upward-facing splash plate or sludge irrigator on a tanker or umbilical system must not be used for the spreading of organic fertiliser or soiled water. - Chemical fertilisers, livestock manure, soiled water or other organic fertilisers must not be spread when: - The land is waterlogged;

-- Chemical fertilisers, livestock manure, soiled water or other organic fertilisers must not be spread when: - The land is waterlogged; - The land is flooded, or it is likely to flood; - The land is frozen, or covered with snow; - Heavy rain is forecast within 48 hours; - o The ground slopes steeply and there is a risk of water pollution, when factors such as surface run-off pathways, the presence of land drains, the absence of hedgerows to mitigate surface flow, soil condition and ground cover are taken into account. - Chemical fertilisers must not be spread on land within 2 metres of a surface watercourse.
+- The land is flooded, or it is likely to flood;

+- The land is frozen, or covered with snow;

+- Heavy rain is forecast within 48 hours;

+• The ground slopes steeply and there is a risk of water pollution, when factors such as surface run-off pathways, the presence of land drains, the absence of hedgerows to mitigate surface flow, soil condition and ground cover are taken into account.

+• Chemical fertilisers must not be spread on land within 2 metres of a surface watercourse.